rsp/warsawjs-workshop-23-unit-converter/README.md

 * Implement the weight conversion to pass the tests

-* Implement the length units conversion with no end-to-end tests
+* Implement the length units conversion with no end-to-end tests written yet

 * Add end-to-end tests for the length units conversion after it is implemented